grfwings/b01-zola/content/blog/rewriting-nostd.md

 - How system calls work at the assembly level
 - The real cost of convenience abstractions

 The standard library version compiles to 460KB not because Rust is bloated, but because it includes panic handling, formatting, UTF-8 validation, and cross-platform abstractions.
 For most programs, that's a reasonable trade-off.
+Of course, if you wanted to make this really small, you could rewrite it in assembly... but that's a task for another time.

 If you'd like to see this for yourself, you can see both the [regular](https://github.com/grfwings/adv/tree/master) and [no_std](https://github.com/grfwings/adv/tree/nostd) on my [github](https://github.com/grfwings).
 Additionally, this program is available in the [AUR](https://aur.archlinux.org/packages/adv) if you'd like to try it yourself.

-If you're reading this, that means you made it all the way to the end of my blog post.
-Thank you for reading!!